Adopted April 2013; revised May 2018 and May 2023

 - Support earth science education at community and technical colleges;

 - Identify experts to speak and engage with the media, legislators, and other stakeholders on geoscience topics that have ramifications for societal issues;

 - Identify legislation that can be informed by the geosciences and pursue avenues to effectively and positively affect that legislation;

-- Support this effort by addressing the recommendations from the GSA position statements, including The Importance of Teaching Earth Science, Expanding and Improving Geoscience in Higher Education, and Rewarding Professional Contributions.
+- Support this effort by addressing the recommendations from the GSA position statements, including The Importance of Teaching Earth Science; Expanding and Improving Geoscience in Higher Education; and Rewarding Professional Contributions in the Public Spheres.